 Welcome to the Alexander’s Journey website.
-This site (like the social media accounts on Twitter and Facebook and Instagram) is about a small British boy called Alexander Goodwin.
+This site (like the social media accounts on Twitter, Facebook and Instagram) is about a small British boy called Alexander Goodwin.
 Alex is an extraordinary young boy: a boy who gives hope and inspires those fighting their own battles, a boy who cares more about others and the welfare of animals and nature than himself, a boy who is passionate about owls, birds of prey and conservation.
 A boy who is passionate about history, natural history and Archery and who loved to swim and play Rugby.
 A boy who is also part of the Police Family.
-He is also a boy that is fighting a very rare form of childhood cancer called Ewing Sarcoma and had major surgery on his leg and pelvis.
+He is also a boy that has fought a very rare form of childhood cancer called Ewing Sarcoma and had major surgery on his leg and pelvis.

-Alex returned home in September 2017 and requires intensive checks and scans as well as essential femur extensions every three months back in Kansas City.
-He is also undergoing brutal physiotherapy and treatment on his foot and leg as a result of the impactive surgery he has endured to get him out of his wheelchair permanently and eventually, it is hoped, not even needing the use of walking aids.
+Alex returned home in September 2017 and required intensive checks and scans as well as essential femur extensions every three months back in Kansas City.
+He has also undergone brutal physiotherapy and treatment on his foot and leg as a result of the impactive surgery he has endured to get him out of his wheelchair permanently and eventually, it is hoped, not even needing the use of walking aids.
 He is also receiving limited psychiatry support for post-traumatic stress that has left him suffering from terrible nightmares every night.
-But aside from all this is he is ever optimistic, loving, kind, giving, generous, positive and full of hope for the future.
-Thank you for walking this path with us.
-Thank you for your support.